sailpoint-oss/developer.sailpoint.com/products/idn/docs/event-triggers/available/source-deleted.md

 # Source Deleted

-## Event context
+## Event Context

 Source Deleted events occur when a source is successfully deleted via the API or the Admin UI.

-Some uses cases for this trigger include:
+Some uses cases for this trigger include the following:

 - Provide evidence to show auditors that connector logic and sources are not manipulated outside of proper change control processes.
-- Alert admins in the event that a source was wrongfully deleted.
+- Alert admins when a source was deleted incorrectly.

-An example input from this trigger is as follows:
+This is an example input from this trigger:

 ```json
 {